 configure themselves.
 In most cases, all you need to do is plug in

 your USB or FireWire MIDI interface and boot up some MIDI software and

 off you go.

-Current USB technology generally supports communication between a
+Current USB technology generally only supports communication between a

-host (PC) and a device, so it is not possible to connect to USB
+host (PC) and a device, so it is not possible to connect two USB

 devices to each other as it is with two MIDI DIN devices.
 (This may

-communications all go through the PC, any two USB MIDI devices can use
+Since USB MIDI devices only communicate through the PC, two devices can use

 different schemes for packing up MIDI messages and sending them over